autoSteve/ha-solcast-solar/ADVOPTIONS.md

 This option presently does nothing.
 It is reserved to accommodate the addition of alternatives to the present delta logarithmic adjustment of dampening factors where forecast deviates from matching past intervals.

+**Key: "automated_dampening_generation_history_load_days"**

+Possible values: integer 1-21 (default 7)

+By default, the integration assumes that there will not be generation history available beyond seven days.
+If Home Assistant is configured with `purge_keep_days` of a longer period for `recorder`, then this option may be used to accelerate the time to accuracy for automated dampening results.

+This history load occurs when there is no `solcast-generation.json` present.
+An integration reload is required after deleting the generation cache file.

 **Key: "automated_dampening_ignore_intervals"**

 Possible values: list of strings as "HH:MM" (default [])